robertofdez97/microservices/README.md

 # microservices
-This is a repository to learn who working microservices.
+This is a repository to learn who microservices works.